SmarterFuture/match-madness/README.md

 - [x] Real life use-case
     - Program can be used in real life without further modifications

-If you are interested in you can read whole specification in this supplementary document:
+If you are interested, you can read whole specification in this supplementary document:
 - [SPECIFICATION (SK)](./assets/SPECIFICATION-sk.pdf)